-Outcome Skill Elaboration Building and nurturing relationships Students will learn to understand that some peers may be affected by dark and/or confined spaces.
-Students will be required to show respect towards their peers and realise how thoughts, values and judgements can impact upon others.
-Interpersonal skills Cooperating and collaborating in groups Students will need to work together to help others through difficult areas of the cave system.
-At times, peers may have to help each other physically and emotionally to move through the confined spaces.
-Leading, initiating and facilitating Students are encouraged to support and encourage others during challenges and/or predicaments by providing advice or suggestions and displaying positive behaviour.
-Self-management Understanding emotions During the Caving program, students learn how they or others may feel in the dark and/or confined spaces and how to behave in a manner that is supportive and encouraging. skills Managing emotions Students learn to realise how their attitudes, values and behaviours can affect their own and peers' attempts to stretch their level of challenge.
-Skills for physical activity Skills for recreating in the outdoors Students learn Caving skills and techniques, whilst also learning the importance of choices such as clothing make in a cave environment.
-Knowledge and understandings Social and emotional well- being Students are encouraged to support others' social and emotional well-being within the Caving program by acknowledging and celebrating achievements.
+Outcome Elaboration Interpersonal skills Building and nurturing relationships Students will learn how some of their peers may be affected by confined spaces.
+They will be required to show respect for peers and realise how their thoughts, values and judgements can impact upon others.
+Cooperating and collaborating in groups Students will need to work together to help others through difficult areas of the caving system.
+At times, peers may have to aid each other physically and emotionally to move through confined spaces.
+Leading, initiating and facilitating Some students will be required to demonstrate leadership skills to lead their peers through the cave.
+These students must clearly communicate direction and be supportive and encouraging of their peers during challenging parts of the Caving program.
+Self-management Understanding emotions Students learn how others may feel within confined spaces and how to behave in a manner that is supportive and encouraging.
+Skills Managing emotions Students learn and realise how their attitudes, values and behaviours can affect their own and peers' attempts to stretch their level of challenge.
+Skills for physical activity Skills for recreating in the outdoors Students learn Caving skills and techniques, whilst also learning why certain items of clothing are more beneficial than others in an outdoor environment.